astropy/photutils/docs/user_guide/epsf_building.rst

 The ``smoothing_kernel`` parameter controls the smoothing applied to the ePSF during each iteration.
 The smoothing helps to reduce noise in the ePSF, especially when the number of stars is small.
 The default is ``'quartic'``, which uses a fourth-degree polynomial kernel.
-This kernel was initially developed by Anderson and King for HST data with an ePSF oversampling factor of 4.
+This 5x5 pixel kernel was initially developed by Anderson and King for HST data with an ePSF oversampling factor of 4.
 It is designed to provide a good balance between smoothing and preserving the shape of the ePSF.

 You can also use ``'quadratic'`` for a second-degree polynomial kernel, provide a custom 2D array, or set it to `None` for no smoothing::